ECCC-ASTD-MRD/MIDAS-src/src/README.md

 These former variables have been renamed:

 * `COMPILEDIR_MIDAS_MAIN` is now `MIDAS_COMPILE_DIR_MAIN`
-* `COMPILE_MIDAS_COMPF_GLOBAL` is now `MIDAS_COMPILE_COMPF_GLOBAL`
 * `COMPILE_MIDAS_ADD_DEBUG_OPTIONS` is now `MIDAS_COMPILE_ADD_DEBUG_OPTIONS`

-If any of those are defined in your profile, you should change them to respect this new convention in order to obtain the expected result.
+If any of those are defined in your profile, you will see a corresponding warning and should change them to respect this new convention in order to obtain the expected result.

 ## Using `make`